kaBeech/mothership/README.md

     -Maybe make tests auto-run at commit
-    -Investigate Husky and lint auto-checking at commit -Make a decision about adding those back in or not -Investigate adding that homepage bacj into package.json
+    -Investigate Husky and lint auto-checking at commit -Make a decision about adding those back in or not -Investigate adding that homepage back into package.json